 Blaze a trail for your team and future World Racers.
 This will be the opportunity for you to continue flexing your faith muscles as you depend on a few words of advice from the staff and mostly God's guidance.
 With God, all things are possible and the possibilities are endless.

 After nearly a century of French rule, in the mid-20th century, Vietnam was split into communist (north) and non-communist (south) halves.
 By 1975, Vietnam was made whole again, but as a communist country.
 Even with the economic reforms and restoration of diplomatic ties human rights are limited in Vietnam, especially freedom of religion; most of Vietnam is Buddhist, less than 10% is Catholic.
-Here you'll be fed with pho, delicious beef noodle soup, and in turn feed believers and pray God's light and presence everywhere you go.
+You’ll find yourself teaching English or working in cafes forming relationships and friendships with the locals, ultimately to share the love of the Father.

 Once a kingdom and British protectorate, for most of the later half of the 20th century, Uganda was under military rule, first under Idi Amin, the subject of the film The Last King of Scotland.
 Much of northern Uganda was also troubled by the Lord's Resistance Army, which heavily recruited child soldiers.
 Referred to as the Pearl of Africa, Uganda is diverse in topography and wildlife.
 You may find yourself in the north partnering with ministries that are bringing still-needed healing and reconciliation or in the south working with churches to evangelize and disciple the next generation of Kingdom workers.